marcusdemaria/marcusdemaria/README.md

-👋 Hi, I’m Marcus De Maria
+# 👋 Hi, I’m Marcus De Maria

 ⚡ Currently a Third Year Mechatronics Engineering Student at McMaster University

 👀 I’m interested in software optimization and automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design

+# Skills

 🌱 Some of my favourite things to do include:
   - CADing in SOLIDWORKS or Inventor